-Honoured to contribute a chapter to Métis Matriarchs: Agents of Transition, soon to be released by University of Regina Press.
+Honoured to have contributed a chapter to Métis Matriarchs: Agents of Transition, released by University of Regina Press in September.
 My chapter studies the life of Josette Lagacé Work, the matriarch featured in my historical novels.
 The wife of HBC Chief Factor John Work, she ensured the survival of her large family and community through …

 Review of Tomorrow, The McBride Chronicles